jaeminlee95/Semester1_Capstone_Group_3/README.md

 ## Overview
  * Business Problem
       * Provide business insight for Computer Vision.

+     -For this project Data Explorers used data analysis and statistical methods to generate metrics where Computer Vision should invest their funds in to be able to create a new movie studio and have a positive flow in profits coming in.

  * Business Solution
       * We recommend Computer Vision to produce movies of the Musical, Animation, Sci-Fi or Adventure genres.